CSCD01/team_15-project/deliverable-4/DOCUMENTATION.md

 we first broke down the issue into its two major components
 --- the API and the UI.
 We strategically broke down the task into smaller, more manageable pieces such that each piece can be dealt with by one or two members on the team.
-Tasks were pulled following our `Discord` disucsions and the development, testing, reviewing of the issues were done according to plan.
+Tasks were pulled following our `Discord` discussions and the development, testing, reviewing of the issues were done according to plan.
 At all times, we are able to **visually** monitor the jobs assigned to each individual and the bottleneck of our workflow.
 Working with Kanban helped us enormously